f5/unovis/CONTRIBUTING.md

 ## Pull Requests
 We actively welcome pull requests.
 If you want to submit one, please follow the following process:

-1. Fork the repo and create your branch from `develop`;
+1. Fork the repo and create your branch from `main`;
 2. If you've added a new feature, changed the configuration or public methods, please update the docs;
 3. Make sure your code lints;
 4. Submit your PR!